moxvallix/reportinator/README.md

 The requirements to make a Report are very simple.
 1. The report must inherit from `Reportinator::Report`
 2. The report should provide some attributes, to be set with the "params" field,
-3. The report must provide a `data` method, which returns a one or two dimensional array, manipulating the "params" in some way.
+3. The report must provide a `data` method, which returns either a Reportinator::Row, or an array of them.

-For example, this is the entire code for the Preset Report:
+Here's an example of a basic report type:
 ```
-module Reportinator
-    class PresetReport < Report
+class BasicReport < Reportinator::Report
-        attribute :data, default: []
+  attribute :values, default: []

+  def data
+    Reportinator::Row.create(values)
   end
 end
 ```

+`Reportinator::Row.create` takes in an array, and turns it into a Row.
+For more fine-grained control, an instance of a Row can have data inserted into it with the `insert` method. `insert` takes any data, then a position, being either :first, :last, or an index number, to indicate where in the row the data should be inserted.

 Once a report has been written, it must be registed as a report type.
 See the configuration section for more details.